This is one of six pages about consumer magazine publishers, listed alphabetically, and their magazines. List of publishers on this page to the right.

 Contract titles (at April 2006): About The House; Breathing Space; HMV Choice; Fast Forward; Good Salon Guide Members Handbook; Power On; Southbank; Southbank Literature Guide; Southbank Music and Dance Guide; T&C; Unlimited; Waterstones Christmas Gift Guide

+Went into administration at the start of 2009.
 Magazines focused on the travel and home interest markets.
-Recent growth through titles licensed from Channel 4 production company Celador.
+Grew through titles licensed from Channel 4 production company Celador.
 However, Brooklands closed four of its five Channel 4 tie-ins - Property Ladder, You Are What You Eat, Location, Location, Location and Supernanny in October 2006 to concentrate on contract titles and the launch of another Channel 4 title, Popworld Pulp in spring 2007 - a magazine that closed after just a few issues.

 - Everything France: launched in 2003